-Reptiles use natural daylight to set their day and night patterns.
+Reptiles need light cycles to set their day and night patterns.
 Sunlight contains visible light and ultraviolet (UV).
-Part of this is UVB, which allows reptiles to make vitamin D_3 in their skin, vital for them to store and use calcium.
-Another part is called UVA, important for their vision, and appetite.
+Part of UV is called UVb, which allows the snake to top up vitamin D_3 , vital for it to store and use calcium.
+Another part is called UVa, important for their vision, as they can see many more colours under UVa.

-Create a 'photogradient', from light to shade, by grouping your light with the heat source so the cool end is more shaded, just as in the wild.
-Fit a low output, 2% reptile UVB tube, around one half of the vivarium length, into the roof of the vivarium in the hot end.
-Use a reflector of the correct length to direct the light onto your garter snake.
-UVB decreases with distance, so follow the UVB tube manufacturer's recommendations regarding distance between the lamp and the snake.
-The UVB output decreases over time so the UVB output should be checked regularly using an appropriate UV Index (UVI) meter positioned at the level of the animal directed towards the UV lamp.
-Garter snakes require a gradient of UVB within their enclosure ranging from UVI 1.0 in the basking zone to zero in the shade.
-The lamp must also be replaced according to the manufacturer's instructions.
-UV lamps must always be guarded to prevent burns, or injuries should the bulb shatter.
+Create a 'photogradient', from light to shade, by grouping your light with the heat source.
+Fit a low output, 2% reptile UVb tube, around one half of the vivarium length with one end in the hot end.
+The cool end will be more shaded, just as in the wild.
+Follow the UVB tube manufacturer's recommended distance from the snake.
+UVB output decreases over time, so the lamp must be replaced depending on the brand.
 Turn off all lights at night.
-Lamps can be controlled using a simple plug-in timer; 12 hours on during the day and 12 hours off at night.
+All your lights can be controlled using a simple plug-in timer; 12 hours on, 12 hours off.